stephen-otieno/FinGrow-Application/README.md

-question-ai-logo
-managemanage
-managemanage
-useruser
-fullfull
-closeclose
-Chat AI
-Hello!
-Is there any question I can help you with?
-Which city is known as the “Big Apple” in the United States?
-Who was the first person to step foot on the moon?
-Ask AI

-more
-Disable
-up
-Disable until next visit
-Disable for this page
-Disable for this website
-Disable globally
-You can re-enable in setting
 # FinGrow - Digital Welfare Management Platform

 FinGrow is a full-stack MERN web application designed to digitize and automate the operations of informal welfare groups ("Chamas").
 It streamlines savings, loan processing, and record-keeping through real-time dashboards and seamless M-Pesa integration.